Wed, 12.06 2019 —

 This conference is being held in connection with the project “impresso: Media monitoring of the past.
 Mining 200 years of historical newspapers”, which aims at enabling critical text mining of newspaper archives with the implementation of a technological framework to extract, process, link, and explore information from print media archives.
 An interface giving access to the semantically enriched content of Swiss and Luxembourgish newspapers is under development.

 The conference will be held on the 23-24 April 2020 in Lausanne, in English.
 Proposals can however be sent in English, French and German.
 The full papers will have to be submitted before the conference.
 After the conference, participants will be invited to submit their conference-paper for publication in an edited book on the epistemology of digital history, published by De Gruyter.
-The selected authors will have the opportunity to revise their conference-paper until 15 May 2020.
-They will be peer reviewed for final publication, scheduled for early 2021.
+The selected authors will have the opportunity to revise their conference paper until 15 May 2020.
+Contributions will be peer reviewed for final publication, scheduled for early 2021.
 Chapters may be written in English, German or French.
 For papers in German or French, a broad summary in English should be provided by the authors (4,000 characters with spaces).

 Call for papers - Digitised newspapers - a new Eldorado for historians ?, Blog post, impresso, 2019 <http://impresso-project.ch/news/2019/06/12/WS5-CfP.html>.